Friday, February 27, 2026

 Soooo...back to brakes being applied in my world of worldly discipline, that also requires a full tank of discipline.
 When one has a responsibility, such as a job provides, one rises to meet the challenge.
 Daily.
 It's just a given if you want to eat, pay the bills, and lay your head at night, in peace.
 Once that is no longer a thing to be had, well, responsibility weakens.
 Especially until one pivots and declares a new challenge.
 A new way forward.
 Requiring discipline to once again become engaged.

-Could someone pry my foot off the brake, or please, just inject me with imagination blockers?
+Could someone pry my foot off the hold in place slot, or please, just inject me with imagination blockers?

 I don't mind the slow roll; just don't want to stop and stare.